Steel Types Comparison

 What's the Strongest Bolt Grade?

-The strongest generally available bolt grade is considered to be Grade 12.9.
-The grade is a metric bolt specification that defines the mechanical properties of the bolt, including its minimum tensile strength, yield strength, and elongation.
-Grade 12.9 bolts are made from alloy steel that has been quenched and tempered, resulting in a high-strength bolt that can withstand high stress and strain.
+The strongest commonly available bolt grade is Grade 12.9.
+This is a metric bolt specification that defines minimum tensile strength, yield strength, and elongation.
+Grade 12.9 bolts are made from alloy steel that has been quenched and tempered — a heat treatment process that produces a high-strength, high-hardness bolt capable of withstanding extreme stress and strain.

 Galvanised Steel